Raptyyy/rapty_ac_vr_guide/README.md

 This guide is written with Content Manager and Custom Shaders Patch in mind, not intended to work with vanilla Assetto Corsa.

 > [!NOTE]
 > If you have anything useful to add to the guide or see a mistake, feel free to make an issue and I will correct it.

+> [!TIP]
+> Most people should only have to read the first 6 chapters (Up to video settings), beyond that is more advanced explanations, not as needed for most users.

 ## 0. Table of Contents
 1. [Prerequisites](#1-prerequisites)